Inch Creek Hatchery

-Travel approximately 10 km east from Mission along the Lougheed Highway (Highway # 7) to Dewdney.
-Hatchery is 1 km off highway.
-Leave the highway at Hawkins Pickle Road just before Highway 7 crosses railway tracks.
-One half km along road, at dogleg, name changes to Bell Road.
-Follow hatchery signs.
+Travel approximately 10 kilometres east from Mission along Lougheed Highway (Highway 7) to Dewdney.
+The hatchery is 3 km off the highway.
+Turn off the highway at Hawkins Pickle Road just before Highway 7 crosses railway tracks.
+After 1.5 km, the name of the road changes to Bell Road.
+Please follow hatchery signs.